 George H. Thompson, Jr. joined the firm in 1991.
-His areas of practice include civil litigation in the areas of collection, foreclosure, replevins, creditor bankruptcy representation, landlord/tenant, mechanic’s liens, construction litigation, subrogation claims, commercial litigation, probate litigation, and real estate litigation in the District, Superior, and Supreme Courts of NH and the US Bankruptcy Court for the District of NH.
-He graduated from the Whittemore School of Business and Economics at the University of New Hampshire in 1979.
-He earned his JD degree from Suffolk University Law School and a LLM degree in banking law at Boston University School of Law.
-George is also a mediator for the New Hampshire Agricultural Mediation Program (NHAMP) serving to resolve conflicts involving farmers, lenders, USDA Agencies, feed and equipment dealers, and many others in the agricultural community without the costs associated with litigation.
+His areas of practice include civil litigation in the areas of collection, foreclosure, replevins, creditor banking representation, landlord/tenant, mechanic’s liens, construction litigation, subrogation claims, commercial litigation, probate litigation, and real estate litigation.

+George has also received specialized training from the NH Supreme Court Office of Mediation and Arbitration.
+He currently serves as a Superior Court Mediator/Arbitrator, Civil Writ Mediator in the Circuit Court, and Small Claim Mediator.
+George also conducts private mediation and arbitration.
+George is also a mediator for the New Hampshire Agricultural Mediation Program (NHAMP) serving to resolve conflicts involving farmers, lenders, USDA Agencies, feed and equipment dealers and many others in the agricultural community without the costs of litigation.
 NHAMP is the official US Department of Agriculture’s certified agricultural mediation program in New Hampshire.

 George has served as Selectman and Planning Board member for the Town of Deerfield and delegate to the Southern New Hampshire Planning Commission.
 George currently serves on the Deerfield Zoning Board of Adjustment.
 George is a certified NH organic producer and operates a tree farm.
 George is a past Director of the New Hampshire Timberland Owners Association.